Managing a subscription

 , and url

-) and pass this information to customers in the notification, thereby making them aware of what they're being billed for.
+) and pass this information to customers in the notification, informing them of what they're being billed for.

 This is a reminder that your invoice.description